-Despite strong cultural responsibility to protect and care for country and our sites, Traditional Owners currently have limited legal rights to prevent the destruction of our cultural heritage.
-Western Australia’s cultural heritage laws as they currently stand do not respect our right to self-determination or free, prior and informed consent.
+The final report of the Senate Inquiry into the destruction of Juukan Gorge, released in October 2021, confirmed that while we have strong cultural responsibility to protect and care for country and our sites, Traditional Owners currently have limited legal rights to prevent the destruction of our cultural heritage.

 It’s clear we need to strengthen our legal rights.
 The Juukan Inquiry recognised this, recommending an overhaul of heritage laws and the introduction of modern, best practice standards to protect cultural heritage, in line with Australia’s international obligations.

 Despite a concerted campaign from senior Traditional Owners and others, the WA government pushed through its controversial new Aboriginal Cultural Heritage Bill 2020 at the end of 2022.
 The Bill handed the Minister, not Traditional Owners, the final say on destruction of our sacred sites.

 The Juukan Gorge Inquiry was highly critical of the WA government and this Bill, which has been widely criticised by First Nations groups, heritage professionals and others.
 It said the Bill showed up the failure of the WA government to listen to Traditional Owners, and the lack of trust Aboriginal people have in government to protect culture.